vccw/vccw.github.io/artsfest_2016.md

 		<h3>Facebook</h3>

-		Stay informed on facebook event page for Violet Crown Arts Festival.
+		<p>Stay informed on <a href="https://www.facebook.com/events/102067300252996/">our Facebook event page
-		Updates on the artists, music and food trucks.
+		for the Violet Crown Arts Festival</a> with updates on the artists, music and food trucks.</p>

 	</div></div>